tiagosoa/lei-24-s2-1dgh-g073/docs/sprintA/us001/01.requirements-engineering/Readme.md

 * Typed data:
     * name of skill

-* Selected data:
-    * a skill category

 **Output Data:**

-* List of existing skill categories
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)